Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/clickhouse.md

 ## Clickhouse

-To use Clickhouse with Superset, you will need to add the following Python libraries:
+To use Clickhouse with Feris, you will need to add the following Python libraries:

 ```
 clickhouse-driver==0.2.0
 clickhouse-sqlalchemy==0.1.6
 ```

-If running Superset using Docker Compose, add the following to your `./docker/requirements-local.txt` file:
+If running Feris using Docker Compose, add the following to your `./docker/requirements-local.txt` file:

 ```
 clickhouse-driver>=0.2.0